 Here, neither spouse is head of household.
 Jack makes significantly more money than Jill, but he does not provide more than half of the money used for Jill’s support.

 There are no dollar limits to Florida’s head of household exemption.
 The debtor who qualifies as a head of household may exempt unlimited amounts of earnings from garnishment.
 The exemption is also not limited by the amount of the civil judgment.

 Schedule a consultation online to get advice about your specific situation.

 Waiver of Head of Household Exemption

-Waivers must be in a separate document attached to the debt agreement and must be presented in at least 14 point font.
+There are statutory provisions to protect consumers against making inadvertent, unwitting waivers.
+The law does not permit creditors to bury head of household waivers in fine print within complicated loan documents.
+Waivers must be in a separate document attached to the debt agreement and must be presented in at least 14-point font.
 The waiver must clearly describe the wage garnishment exemption.

-A judgment debtor who owns and controls his own business may not qualify for head of household exemption against garnishment of compensation the business pays him.
-Florida state and federal courts have held that compensation paid a debtor from his own business is business profit from running a business rather than earnings for a salaried job within the wage garnishment exemption.
+A judgment debtor who owns and controls their own business may not be able to qualify for head of household exemption against garnishment of salary from their business.
+Florida courts have held that in most cases, compensation paid to a debtor from their own business is business profit rather than earnings within the wage garnishment exemption.

 It does not matter that the debtor reports business earnings on their federal tax return as W-2 wages and pays employment tax.
 It does not matter if the debtor proves they need the business earnings to support dependents.